-100% exam
+100% examination

-Exam Papers % of GCSE Details Study of religions 50% of full course Written exam: 1 hour 45 minutes Each religion has a common structure of two five-part questions of 1, 2, 4, 5 and 12 marks.
-Each religion is marked out of 48 + 6 marks for SPaG Thematic studies 50% of full course Written exam: 1 hour 45 minutes Each theme has a common structure of one five-part question of 1, 2, 4, 5 and 12 marks.
+Examination Papers % of GCSE Details Study of religions 50% Written examination: 1 hour 45 minutes Each religion has a common structure of two five-part questions of 1, 2, 4, 5 and 12 marks.
+Each religion is marked out of 48 + 3 marks for SPaG Thematic studies 50% Written examination: 1 hour 45 minutes Each theme has a common structure of one five-part question of 1, 2, 4, 5 and 12 marks.
 Each theme is marked out of 24 Controlled Assessments % of GCSE There are no Controlled Assessments for RE GCSE